What to Do with Your First Paycheck

 Three women at table discussing results

-As part of the changes you’re gearing up for in the months after you graduate, you’re poised to enter the working world as a long-term employee, perhaps for the first time in your life.
+As part of the changes you’re gearing up for in the months after you graduate from college, you’re poised to enter the working world as a long-term employee, perhaps for the first time in your life.
 As you prepare for this transition, you might have dollar signs dancing in your head while you dream of what you’re going to do with your first paycheck.

 Before you start planning a one-in-each-color shopping spree at the mall or a weekend in Vegas, check out our list of responsible things to do with your first paycheck.